pythonliving/pythonliving.github.com/_posts/2012-09-11-Continuing-with-Codecademy.markdown

 ---
 layout: post
-title: Continuing with Codecademy, my thoughts at 68%
+title: Continuing with Codecademy at 68%
 tags:
  - Programming
  - Codecademy